wellcaffeinated/intween/docs/guide/custom-types.md

 # Mutating arbitrary data types with interpolators

-In order to use arbitrary data in Copilot, it's as simple as specifying the interpolator function that transforms between a start and end value.
+In order to use arbitrary data in InTween, it's as simple as specifying the interpolator function that transforms between a start and end value.